 - Conditioner – Sugar Daddy-O – a relaxing combination of violet, rose and bergamot with linseed oil, shea butter and Argan oil that softens and detangles your hair.

-- Massage Bar – Yes Yes Yes – lovely Jasmine scent combined with cocoa butter and almond oil is a great moisturizer.
+- Massage Bar – Therapy – lovely orange, neroli and lavender scent combined with fair trade cocoa butter and Shea butter is a great moisturizer.

 - TIP: Buy the tins for $3.95 to store/transport them.
 To maximize life, tilt them on an angle in the container to dry overnight.
 Otherwise, they get mushy and stick to the bottom of the tins.